LIVEABOARD SEARCH

 The Princess Haleema is 36 metres long and one of the luxury liveaboards in the Maldives.
 Its sleek look and spacious decks made it winner of a most 'Photogenic Liveaboard' award in 2006.
 These cruises are dedicated to divers that enjoy comfort and a love of nature and aquatic sports.

 The liveaboard operator has more than 30 years experience of running cruises in the Maldives and was one of the first dive companies to operate here, discovering many of the dive sites, and they still maintain the same passion for the sea.
 Unusually, there are 3 dive guides on each cruise, ensuring a more personal dive service than on other boats.
 There is a marine biologist onboard Princess Haleema who provides extra insights in to the marine life that you will see.
 There is a heavy emphasis on island hopping, which makes it a little unique.
-Every day, there are snorkelling excursions and beach or sand bank visits to explore some of the most beautiful areas of the Maldives.
+Every day, the Princess Haleema arranges snorkelling excursions and beach or sand bank visits to explore some of the most beautiful areas of the Maldives.

-There are no less than 3 separate open air relaxation areas, one of which features 2 Jacuzzis, and there is an indoor lounge with music, TV and movie library.
+There are no less than 3 separate open air relaxation areas on the liveaboard, one of which features 2 Jacuzzis, and there is an indoor lounge with music, TV and movie library.
 Meals are often taken outside when the weather permits, otherwise guests dine in the indoor dining area.
 The cuisine is a celebration of Italian with local spices and fresh fish.
 Onboard the 2 chefs present a different menu every day based on seafood, pasta, pizza, rice dishes (Risotto or Asian fried rice), vegetables, tropical fruit and homemade desserts.

-The boat was built in 2006 and renovated in 2018 so it is still a beautifully finished liveaboard vessel, and the generous 11.5m beam means there is loads of space onboard.
+The Princess Haleema liveaboard was built in 2006 and renovated in 2018 so it is still a beautifully finished vessel, and the generous 11.5m beam means there is loads of space onboard.
 Its professional Italian staff and the warm hospitality of the crew, who have been working onboard for many years, ensure an extraordinary experience.
 There are 11 cabins on board, and the 3 cabins on the upper deck feature large sea view windows.
 All the cabins are ensuite and are tastefully and comfortably furnished.

 Since the diving is all done from a 19 metre long separate boat, the spacious dive deck has been converted to an outdoor dining and relaxation area.
 The best features of the Princess Haleema are the roomy outdoor relaxation areas.
 Reading a book in the open air upper deck, or chilling out in the Jacuzzi with a refreshing drink as the sun sets over the scattered islands of the Maldives, you will be delighted you chose a liveaboard cruise on the Princess Haleema.